Flèche indiquant qu'il faut faire délier la page.

 Alongside my artistic projects, I co-direct, with Claire Jeannot and Natacha Viau, Mouvement Vertical, a non-profit organization working to promote vertical dance both in terms of its discoverability and accessibility to the public through performance and training.

-Mathilde Heuzé accrochée sur un benji pendant son spectacle ANTILOPE : que reste-t-il de notre humanité ?
+Mathilde Heuzé accrochée sur un bungee pendant son spectacle ANTILOPE : que reste-t-il de notre humanité ?

 Bulle de lumière violette